Augsburg-Stadt (electoral district)

 Augsburg-Stadt (English: Augsburg City) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 252.
+Under the current constituency numbering system, it is designated as constituency 251.
 It is located in southwestern Bavaria, comprising the city of Augsburg.

 Augsburg-Stadt was created for the inaugural 1949 federal election.
-Since 2013, it has been represented by Volker Ullrich of the Christian Social Union (CSU).
+Whilst the Christian Social Union won the plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CSU being decided by the first (direct) vote percentage of each winning CSU candidate, determining who took the seats.
+As the CSU candidate got a low vote of 31.1%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Augsburg-Stadt is located in southwestern Bavaria.
-As of the 2021 federal election, it comprises the independent city of Augsburg-Stadt and the municipality of Königsbrunn from the district of Landkreis Augsburg.
+As of the 2025 federal election, it comprises the independent city of Augsburg-Stadt.

 History

 Augsburg-Stadt was created in 1949.
 In the 1965 through 1972 elections, it was named Augsburg.
 In the 1949 election, it was Bavaria constituency 41 in the numbering system.
 In the 1953 through 1961 elections, it was number 236.
 In the 1965 through 1998 elections, it was number 238.
 In the 2002 and 2005 elections, it was number 253.
-Since the 2009 election, it has been number 252.
+In the 2009 through 2021 elections, it was number 252.
+From the 2025 election, it has been number 251.

 Originally, the constituency was coterminous with the independent city of Augsburg.
-It acquired its current borders in the 1998 election.
+It gained the municipality of Königsbrunn from the district of Landkreis Augsburg in 1998.
+From 2025, it has again been coterminous with the city of Augsburg.

 Members

 The constituency has been held by the Christian Social Union (CSU) during all but one Bundestag term since its creation.
 It was first represented by Josef Ferdinand Kleindinst from 1949 to 1957, followed by Otto Weinkamm from 1957 to 1965.
 Anton Ott was representative from 1965 to 1972.
 Max Amling of the Social Democratic Party (SPD) was elected in 1972 and served one term.
 Stefan Höpfinger regained the constituency for the CSU in 1976, and served until 1990.
 Christian Ruck was then representative from 1990 to 2013.
 Volker Ullrich was elected in 2013, and re-elected in 2017 and 2021.
+The seat became vacant as a result of the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CSU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.